 Various volunteer and service opportunities are available throughout the year and are organized and implemented by a number of clubs, organizations, and departments on camps.
 RMC's Community Service Coordinator, Jill Washburn, is the point of contact for students seeking volunteer opportunities or for organizations wanting to tap into the talents and skills of RMC students.
-The Office of Community Service is located in the Bair Family Student Center within the Rocktivities Lounge and can be contacted at firstname.lastname@example.org.
+The Office of Community Involvement is located in the Bair Family Student Center within the Rocktivities Lounge and can be contacted at firstname.lastname@example.org.

 Peanut Butter & Jelly Sandwiches for the HUB